 When an interface between shader stages is formed using shaders from two separate program objects, it is not possible to detect mismatches between inputs and outputs when the programs are linked.
 When there are mismatches between inputs and outputs on such interfaces, the values passed across the interface will be partially or completely undefined.

-Shaders can ensure matches across such interfaces either by using input and output layout qualifiers (sections 4.4.1 "Input Layout Qualifiers" and 4.4.2 "Output Layout Qualifiers") or by using identical input and output declarations of blocks or variables.
-Complete rules for interface matching between programs are found in the "Shader Interface Matching" portion of section 2.14.PPO of the OpenGL Graphics System Specification.
+Shaders can ensure matches across such interfaces either by using input and output layout qualifiers (sections "Input Layout Qualifiers" and "Output Layout Qualifiers") or by using identical input and output declarations of blocks or variables.
+Complete rules for interface matching are found in section 7.4.1 "Shader Interface Matching" of the OpenGL Specification.